How Do Family and Divorce Lawyers Charge Retainer Fees?

 Practicing Exclusively Family Law Since 2015

-Family law attorneys face many unique challenges, But the “elephant in the room” that still needs to be addressed are attorney’s fees.
-In particular, I want to discuss why the fees charged by Florida family law attorneys are different from those of other attorneys.
-These are the three main forces that drive the way that family lawyers charge their fees and how AAA Family Law deals with them:
+A unique challenge to family law attorneys is the fees they charge.
+And the fees charged by Florida family law attorneys are different from those of other attorneys.
+These are the three main challenges that drive the way that family lawyers charge their retainer fees and how AAA Family Law deals with them:

-Family Lawyers Do Not Have A Simple Measure Of Their Service Categories Or Values
+(1) Family Lawyers Do Not Have a Simple Measure Of Their Service Categories or Values

 This principle underlies all of all of the other factors.
 Family lawyers do not provide services that have quantifiable values on which to base our attorney fees.
 We also do not have a menu of routine standard services to offer the way a typical automotive repair shop charges $19.99 for an oil change.
-No two divorces, paternity actions, relocations, etc., are the same.
+No two divorces, paternity actions, custody disputes, relocations, appeals, etc. are the same.
 Some are much more complex than other and therefore, take more time.
-That is why the only measure we have left use for setting prices is how much time we spend on your case.
+That is why the only measure we have left use for setting retainer fees is how much time we estimate that we will spend on your case.

-But the Florida Bar expressly prohibits family law attorneys from charging contingency fees.
-The policy reasons for this rule are beyond the scope of this article, but suffice to say, contingency fees are not an option for family law attorneys.
+But the Florida Bar Association expressly prohibits family law attorneys from charging contingency fees.
+The policy reasons for this rule are beyond the scope of this article, but it suffices to say that contingency fees are not an option for family law attorneys.
 And some family law cases, such as adoptions, prenuptial agreements and some injunctions, are not about one party paying the other, while others, like divorces, may not involve any payments between ex-spouses if there is no child support or alimony involved.

-Family Lawyers Have Limited Means to Collect Unpaid Fees
+(3) Family Lawyers Have Limited Means to Collect Unpaid Retainer Fees

 For many family law clients the total cost of a lawyer retainer fee is beyond their means.
 For example, many clients cannot pay a divorce lawyer retainer fee of $2,000.
-With this in mind, I make my fees more manageable and predictable in two ways: (a) I offer payment plans in many of my cases and (b) in almost all of cases, we offer a flat-fee retainer, instead of an hourly retainer.
-With a flat-fee retainer, my client does not have to stress about how much each phone call or e-mail will cost and (2) will not be surprised by high monthly bills that they did not expect.
+With this in mind, we make our fees more manageable and predictable in two ways: (1) We offer payment plans in many of my cases and (2) in almost all cases, we charge a flat-fee retainer, instead of an hourly retainer.
+With a flat-fee retainer, my clients do not have to (1) stress about how much each phone call or e-mail will cost and (2) will not be surprised by high monthly bills that they did not expect.
 Instead, I estimate how many hours I will spend on your case based on its degree of complexity and charge an appropriate flat fee that you will know before making a payment or signing a contract.
 And we publish on this website the range of attorney retainer fee amounts for each type of case on the Family Lawyer Retainer Fees page.

-If you have any questions about my fees, or any family law matter, I encourage you to call AAA Family Law at 407-260-6001 and make an appointment for an initial consultation.
+If you have any questions about our fees, or any family law matter, I encourage you to call AAA Family Law at (407) 260-6001 and make an appointment for an initial consultation.
 There, I will learn about your case, explain my plan to achieve your legal objectives and quote you my lawyer retainer fee.